SPDR S&P Homebuilders ETF (NYSEARCA:XHB) Sees Unusually-High Trading Volume

-Shares of SPDR S&P Homebuilders ETF (NYSEARCA:XHB) saw strong trading volume on Tuesday .
-600,407 shares were traded during mid-day trading, a decline of 86% from the previous session’s volume of 4,323,420 shares.The stock last traded at $77.23 and had previously closed at $78.88.
+Shares of SPDR S&P Homebuilders ETF (NYSEARCA:XHB) saw unusually-strong trading volume on Monday .
+Approximately 501,782 shares changed hands during trading, a decline of 88% from the previous session’s volume of 4,320,221 shares.The stock last traded at $72.09 and had previously closed at $72.83.

 SPDR S&P Homebuilders ETF (the Fund) seeks to closely match the returns and characteristics of the S&P Homebuilders Select Industry Index.
 The S&P Homebuilders Select Industry Index represents the homebuilding sub-industry portion of the S&P Total Markets Index.
 The S&P TMI tracks all the United States common stocks listed on the New York Stock Exchange, American Stock Exchange, National Association of Securities Dealers Automated Quotation (NASDAQ) National Market and NASDAQ Small Cap exchanges.